 A few highlights:

-Advent space for contemplation and evening devotions: The Cathedral Church of St. Paul in Boston will again offer an expanded, seven-week season of Advent this year, joining a movement to recover an ancient practice and afford time and space in which to prepare more fully for the coming of Christ.
-Starting Sunday, Nov.
-7, the cathedral sanctuary is set up with seven stations for prayer and contemplation, each one centered on an “O, Antiphon.”
-On Tuesdays in Advent from 3 to 5 p.m., all are invited to come in for rest, prayer and contemplation.
-A service of evening devotions will follow at 5 p.m.
+Advent evening devotions, Tuesdays through Dec.
+20 at 5:30 p.m.: The Cathedral Church of St. Paul in Boston will again offer an expanded, seven-week season of Advent this year, joining a movement to recover an ancient practice and afford time and space in which to prepare more fully for the coming of Christ.
+Gather on Tuesdays through Dec.
+20 at 5:30 p.m. for a 30-minute contemplative service of prayer and song, centering on the O Antiphons, lighting candles as the sun fades into night.
 Find more information on the cathedral's website: www.stpaulboston.org.

 Episcopal Relief & Development Advent resources and Gifts for Life: Advent resources from Episcopal Relief & Development again feature its One Thousand Days of Love campaign and include weekly Advent craft ideas for use during virtual coffee hour, virtual Sunday School or after dinner in your household each Sunday night leading up to Christmas.
 Additionally, Episcopal Relief & Development’s online Gifts for Life catalog provides a way to support efforts that alleviate poverty, hunger, disease and disasters around the world.